 After the Treaty of Waitangi was signed between Māori and the British Crown on 6 February 1840, the New Zealand Company was barred from negotiating further land sales.
 Still, the transfer of land from Māori to European had begun.
 While Māori recognised Europeans’ desire for land, few understood the scale of settlement planned by the New Zealand Company.

 Set up to promote a British colony in New Zealand, the New Zealand Company chose Wellington as its first organised settlement.
 It was planned to be the new colony’s capital city.

 The company hoped to create an orderly centre, but early Wellington was chaotic.
 Late in 1839 William Wakefield, the company’s New Zealand agent, sailed from Wellington in search of more land, leaving instructions for the settlement to be laid out around Lambton Harbour.

-However, the company’s chief surveyor, William Mein Smith, placed the town near the mouth of the Hutt (Heretaunga) River.
-Here he found enough flat land for the town plan.
+However, the company’s chief surveyor, William Mein Smith, placed the town near the mouth of the Hutt (Heretaunga) River, where there was enough flat land for the town plan to be implemented.